Confused About SAP HR vs. SAP ERP? Seeking Advice for Career Growth in HR

 calligrapher11

-And Amit, one thing I want to make clear is that SAP is about technical expertise related to the installation and maintenance of software in the particular field of business activity such as HR, Finance, Marketing, Logistics, Inventory, etc. Domain knowledge is required to customize the software as per the requirements and policies of the organization where you would be working as an SAP expert.
+Amit, one thing I want to clarify is that SAP involves technical expertise related to the installation and maintenance of software in specific business fields such as HR, Finance, Marketing, Logistics, Inventory, etc. Domain knowledge is essential to customize the software according to the organization's requirements and policies where you would be working as an SAP expert.

 With regards,